New Markets Tax Credit Program

-All complete applications received by 8 am on April 19, 2021 will be reviewed.
-The applications will be scored and ranked according to the New Markets Tax Credit program criteria.
-These rankings will be reviewed first by the Finance New Mexico Advisory Board and then on May 27, 2021 by the New Mexico Finance Authority Board of Directors.
-All applicants will be notified of the outcome following the NMFA Board meeting on May 27, 2021.
+The deadline for this funding round was April 19, 2021.
+The applications were scored and ranked according to the New Markets Tax Credit program criteria.
+These rankings were reviewed first by the Finance New Mexico Advisory Board and then on May 27, 2021 by the New Mexico Finance Authority Board of Directors.
+All applicants were notified of the outcome following the NMFA Board meeting on May 27, 2021.

 Please contact NMFA staff at NMTC@nmfa.net if you have questions.